SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 ## Visitor

-The **visitor pattern** is practical when there is a **collection of objects** new functionality needs to be added to them without changing the objects themselves
+The **visitor pattern** is practical when there is a **collection of objects** new functionality needs to be added to them without changing the objects themselves.

 The new logic is assigned to a newly-created object, called the **visitor**.